 Interactions between climate and land-use change can be classified into three types: compounding, confounding and counteracting (modified from Pyke 2004).
 Compounding effects occur when climatic and land-use changes cause species distributions to shift in the same direction along an environmental gradient.
 For example, warming has been compounded by land-use conversion at the lowest elevations in the northern Sierra Nevada Mountains of California, both causing upslope distributional shifts for butterfly species (Forister et al. 2010).
-Confounding effects may cause little overall change on species distributions, with land-use pressure occurring across the species' environmental gradient.
-Predictive models for Garry oak (Quercus garryana) using only contemporary data (Pellatt et al. 2012) may be confounded by land-use conversion that excludes Garry oak from the deep-soil sites it formerly occupied (Macdougall et al. 2004, Pellatt and Gedalof 2014), but land use has not systematically shifted Garry oak distributions in climate space.
+Confounding effects may cause little overall change in species distributions, with land-use pressure occurring across the species' environmental gradient.
+Predictive models for Garry oak (Quercus garryana) using only contemporary datamay be confounded by land-use conversion that excludes Garry oak from the deep-soil sites it formerly occupied (Pellatt and Gedalof 2014), but land use has not systematically shifted Garry oak distributions in climate space.
+These confounding effects may make it more difficult to detect climatic forcing of historical species distributions.
 Counteracting effects occur when climate and land use change act in opposite directions, narrowing the available geographic and climatic space available for species.
 For example, bird species in the Sierra Nevadas are expected to move downslope due to increasing precipitation (Tingley et al. 2012), but this downslope migration is limited by land-use conversion in the lowlands.

-Tree distributions and community composition in the upper Midwestern US have been heavily influenced by land use conversion associated with EuroAmerican Settlement in the 19th and 20th Centuries (Schulte et al. 2007, Rhemtulla et al. 2009a, Hanberry et al. 2012, Goring et al. in review), outbreaks of exotic pathogens (Barnes 1979), climate changes accompanying the end of the Little Ice Age (Hotchkiss et al. 2007) and current anthropogenic warming (Wisconsin’s Changing Climate: Impacts and Adaptation 2011).
-Modern forests, as represented by FIA surveys (Woudenberg et al. 2010), show greater homogeneity, weaker ecotones, and significantly different species associations than forests surveyed as part of the Public Land Survey System (PLS) prior to widespread land-use conversion in the late 1800s (Schulte et al. 2007, Goring et al. in review).
-Rhemtulla et al. (2009a) estimate that Pinus strobus and Tsuga canadensis now occupy only 4% of their original coverage in Wisconsin.
-Wildland ecosystems have been converted to agricultural and urban land use (Rhemtulla et al. 2009a), particularly in historical prairie and savanna ecosystems (Figure 1f), where almost 50% of southern deciduous savanna was converted to cropland (Rhemtulla et al. 2007).
-In northern forested regions, ranges of early successional species have expanded and abundances of late-successional species are reduced due to widespread logging in the 19th and 20th century, and ongoing land management (Schulte et al. 2007, Goring et al. in review).
-Additionally, the formerly dominant Ulmus americana has experienced rangewide population collapses caused by the introduction of exotic pathogens (Barnes 1979), as did Castanea dentata, with other tree species currently threatened (Tsuga canadensis, Fraxinus spp.).
+Tree distributions and community composition in the upper Midwestern US have been heavily influenced by land use conversion associated with Euro-American settlement in the 19th and 20th Centuries (Schulte et al. 2007, Rhemtulla et al. 2009a, Hanberry et al. 2012, Goring et al. in press), functional extinction caused by exotic pathogens (Barnes 1979), climate changes accompanying the Little Ice Age (Hotchkiss et al. 2007) and current anthropogenic warming (WICCI 2011).
+Modern forests, show greater homogeneity, weaker ecotones, and significantly different species associations than forests surveyed as part of the Public Land Survey System (PLS) prior to widespread land-use conversion in the late 1800s (Schulte et al. 2007, Goring et al. in press).
+Pinus strobus and Tsuga canadensis now occupy only 4% of their original coverage in Wisconsin (Rhemtulla et al. 2009a).
+Wildland ecosystems have been converted to agricultural and urban land use, particularly in historical prairie and savanna ecosystems (Figure 1f), where almost 50% of southern deciduous savanna was converted to cropland (Rhemtulla et al. 2007, 2009a).
+In northern forests, ranges of early successional species have expanded and abundances of late-successional species have been reduced due to widespread logging in the 19th and 20th century, and ongoing land management (Schulte et al. 2007, Goring et al. in press).
+Additionally, the formerly dominant Ulmus americana has experienced rangewide population collapses caused by the introduction of exotic pathogens, as did Castanea dentata, with other tree species currently threatened (Tsuga canadensis, Fraxinus spp.)
+(Barnes 1979, Castello et al. 1995, Schlarbaum et al. 1997).